 Storage Replica may allow you to decommission existing file replication systems such as DFS Replication that were pressed into duty as low-end disaster recovery solutions.
 While DFS Replication works well over extremely low bandwidth networks, its latency is very high - often measured in hours or days.
 This is caused by its requirement for files to close and its artificial throttles meant to prevent network congestion.
 With those design characteristics, the newest and hottest files in a DFS Replication replica are the least likely to replicate.
 Storage Replica operates below the file level and has none of these restrictions.

 Storage Replica also supports asynchronous replication for longer ranges and higher latency networks.
-Because it is not checkpoint-based, and instead continuously replicates, the delta of changes will tend to be far lower than snapshot-based products.
+Because it is not checkpoint-based, and instead continuously replicates, the delta of changes tends to be far lower than snapshot-based products.
 Furthermore, Storage Replica operates at the partition layer and therefore replicates all VSS snapshots created by Windows Server or backup software; this allows use of application-consistent data snapshots for point in time recovery, especially unstructured user data replicated asynchronously.